 You only get out what you put in.
-The right mentoring process (input) is integral to the results you take away from a mentoring (the output).
-Mentoring is sneaky in the sense that it seems relatively soft; it appears that people would be able to figure it out on the fly or wing it, and that building an effective mentoring programs is pretty self-explanatory.
+The right mentoring process (the input) is integral to the results you take away from mentoring (the output).
+Mentoring is sneaky in the sense that it seems relatively soft.
+It appears that people would be able to figure it out on the fly or wing it, and that building an effective mentoring program is pretty self-explanatory.

-Good mentoring requires great mentoring process; process which dictates direction, cadence, and guides the mentorship to success.
+Good mentoring requires a good mentoring process – a process that dictates direction, cadence, and guides the mentoring program to success.

-Rather than focus on the what the right process looks like for just mentors, mentees, or mentoring program coordinators, we thought we’d address them all in some detail — as they are all intertwined and closely linked.
+Rather than focus on what the right process looks like for just mentors, mentees, or mentoring program coordinators, we thought we’d address them all in some detail — as they are all closely linked.

 A critical part of building any people program is to promote it effectively, or it certainly won’t be successful.
 Promoting your mentoring program can take many forms including via your intranet, email, or an event.

 To have a mentoring program, part of your process must be recruiting or ‘onboarding’ mentors and mentees.
-This part of the process involves creating a survey questionnaire which your potential mentors and mentees will fill out.
-The answers to this questionnaire become their profiles; and their profiles are how you match them.
+This part of the process involves creating a survey questionnaire that your potential mentors and mentees will fill out.
+The answers to this questionnaire become their profiles which will inform how you match them.

-The most talked about part of the mentoring process: matching.
+The most talked about part of the mentoring process is matching.
 Matching is quite clearly a critical component in the mentoring process and requires a bit of strategy and a bit of execution.

-The strategy component involves deciding on the why of your mentoring program — which is derived from the outcomes you want to achieve e.g you want to match juniors with same department seniors for leadership development, which means matching based on those criteria; while the execution piece centres on actually matching, whether that be by spreadsheet and email (not recommended), or by using dedicated matching software.
+The strategy component involves deciding on the why of your mentoring program — which is derived from the outcomes you want to achieve (e.g you want to match juniors with same department seniors for leadership development), which means matching based on those criteria.
+The execution piece centres on actually matching, whether that be by spreadsheet and email (not recommended 😬), or by using dedicated matching software.

 Many program coordinators let their mentoring programs down by thinking that matching is the final part of the process.
 It’s not.
 It’s the beginning of the mentorship.

 The vast majority of your mentors and mentees are unseasoned: they don’t have mentorship experience.
 You need to supply them with the resources and content required to make their mentorship work.
-This can include agreements, checklists, and subject suggestion at the start and during the mentorship.
+This can include agreements, checklists, and agenda suggestions at the start and during the mentorship.

-Make sure part of your process is equipping mentors and mentees with their process.
+Make sure part of your process is setting your mentors and mentees up for success.

-Once a mentoring program has begun (or if a mentorship is taking place outside of work), it’s usually down to the mentee to ensure that their process is one that drives forward progress.
-The mentee is the stakeholder who is set to gain most, and hence should be the stakeholder who drives the process forward.
+Once a mentoring program has begun, it’s usually down to the mentee to ensure that their process is one that drives forward progress.
+The mentee is the stakeholder who is set to gain the most, and hence should be the stakeholder who drives the mentoring ship.

-Step 1 — Say thanks, agree on expectations, and set up a first meeting
+Step 1: Say thanks, agree on expectations, and set up the first meeting

 This can be done in a simple message or email, or in the first meeting or in-person interaction.
-Make sure you set a first meeting straight away, so that neither the mentee or mentor is left in the dark or in an awkward spot of having to rekindle a mentorship that never really began.
+Make sure you set the first meeting straight away so that no one is left in the dark or in an awkward spot.

 The first meeting really is the crux of the mentoring process for mentees.